 - Red: Indicates that our platform triggered the alert during the last run of the campaign monitoring activity.
 This can vary based on the alert's setting.
 For example, you can specify that our platform can monitor campaigns every day, week, or month.
 Thus, if the campaign monitoring is set to run every month, then red indicates that the alert was triggered in the latest monthly run.

 - Green: Indicates that the alert was not triggered in the last run.
 We only consider the latest run to indicate the alert's current status on whether it was triggered or not.
 It's possible that the alert was triggered in one of the previous runs, however we do not consider it to show the alert's status.

 - Grey: Indicates that the alert is disabled.

-Perform the following steps to create an alert that notifies you if a specific event occurs:
+To create an alert that notifies you if a specific event occurs, complete the following steps: